data-gymnasia/courses/content/intro-data-pipeline/content.md

 A violin plot is similar to a boxplot, except that rather than a box, a small [[density plot|histogram]] is drawn instead.

 [Continue](btn:next)

 ---
+> id: step-viz-close

+In this section we introduced several of the main tools in a data scientist's visualization toolkit, but you will learn many others.
+Check out the [cheatsheet for ggplot2](https://www.rstudio.com/wp-content/uploads/2015/03/ggplot2-cheatsheet.pdf) to see a much longer list of geometries, aesthetics, and statistical transformations.

+---
 > id: model
 ## Modeling